-Trump Picks a Fight With a Swing State Governor
+Trump Picks a Fight With a Swing-State Governor

 LANSING, Mich.
 (AP) — President Trump’s allies are trying to contain a politically risky election-year fight with Michigan Gov. Gretchen Whitmer as he inserts presidential politics with a global pandemic in one of the nation’s important swing states.